BreninSul/simple-image-converter/README.md

 - ico
 - pdf

-It provides:
-- Named threads in executor service
-- Limited by semaphore parallel jobs executor service
-- Main thread blocking limited by queue executor service (parent thread will wait  till queue will have empty space for task)

 #### WEBP restrictions:
 Libwebp native library (JNA) is used to read WEBP https://github.com/BreninSul/WebPDecoderJN (fork of https://github.com/tduva/WebPDecoderJN)